tidev/titanium-docs/docs/api/titanium/ui/button.md

 Note that the `systemButton` property specifies *appearance*, not behavior.
-For example, to bring up the camera when the user presses the **Camera** button, you must add an event listener to the button and call [showCamera](Titanium.Media.showCamera) when the button is clicked.
+For example, to bring up the camera when the user presses the **Camera** button, you must add an event listener to the button and call <Titanium.Media.showCamera> when the button is clicked.

 #### iOS Pressed Button Effects